kormax/apple-enhanced-contactless-polling/examples/README.md

 The other issue encountered with this module was that with one of the test modules, communication with any battery-powered device did not work at all, as in case of a long data frame device returned protocol/collision/parity error.
 It is assumed that this either can be caused by a faulty clock crystal, or as a manifestation of very poor matching circuit.

+This module has a black variant, with a small antenna.
+A couple of sample modules were tested, all of them displayed more stable NFC performance, although with a smaller operating range in comparison with a blue module.

-So if you plan on bying this module, just to be sure that you're gonna get a working one, fork out a bit of spare cash and buy 2 or 3 instead.
+So if you plan on bying this module, just to be sure that you're gonna get a working one, fork out a bit of spare cash and buy 2 or 3 instead, consider buying a black variant as extra.

 ### Implementing ECP

 One of the advantages of this module is that it's low-level, so provided you have a library implementing regular polling, ECP can be easily added, by copying the function doing REQA/WUPA and sending in ECP frame instead, although setting bit framing beforehand is required.

-Following python-like pseudocode describes implementing ECP on an MFRC522:
+Following python-like pseudocode describes the implementation on MFRC522:
 ```

 def set_bit_framing(self, bits):